build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 Imagine creating your own translation app in just a few steps - one capable of identifying the input language, translating into multiple languages, and generating audio files with correct pronunciation.
-This is now possible by combining AWS services.
+This is now possible with AWS.

 While translation apps exist, building your own and getting hands-on experience is the best way to learn and gain new skills.
 Creating something yourself matters more than whether it already exists - the key is developing abilities through practice.